 Monitoring & Research

 Since the 1800’s wildlife has been recorded at Holme Fen and Woodwalton Fen.
-What started out as wildlife recording has developed into more structured programme of survey and monitoring.
+What started out as wildlife recording has developed into more structured programme of ecological survey and monitoring.
 To understand the benefits of the restoration work at the Great Fen we need to gather data before, during and after.

 We gather information about the farmland, the land being restored and the existing nature reserves in this diverse Living Landscape, and on the movement of wildlife within it and, in and out of the Great Fen area.
 The information gathered on groups of species and their habitats then shapes the future management of the landscape.